 - Negotiate the "Plan for Practicum Experiences" with the PS that is consistent with the goals and objectives of the BU SPP.
-A template for this plan in given in Appendix A of this handbook. - Provide an average of one hour of direct supervision each week for each PS.
-This must include individual supervision, but may also incorporate group meetings. - Typically, be responsible for supervising no more than three practicum candidates in any given semester.
-Exceptions will require special circumstances and program-level approval. - Conduct supervision in a manner that is consistent with current ethical and legal standards of the profession (APA, 2010; NASP, 2010a, 2010b, 2011; TSBEP, 2015). - Be responsible for systematically evaluating the progress and products of each supervised PS.
-This is done by: - o Regular review of casework through direct observation, review of records, or video/audio tapes. - o Monthly review of Field Hour Log (baylor.box.com/BaylorSPFieldHoursLog). - o Co-signing all written records generated by the PS. - O Completing a minimum of two formal evaluations of each PS's progress: one in the middle of the semester and one at the end of the semester.
-A copy of the Assessment of Practicum Student Progress form is given in Appendix B of this handbook. - o Contact the US if any significant issues develops with the PS's assignment.
+A template for this plan is given in Appendix A of this handbook. - Provide an average of one hour of direct supervision each week for each PS.
+This must include individual supervision, and may also incorporate group meetings. - Supervise no more than three practicum candidates in any given semester.
+Exceptions will require special circumstances and program-level approval. - Conduct supervision in a manner that is consistent with current ethical and legal standards of the profession (APA, 2017; NASP, 2020a, 2020b, 2018; TSBEP, 2024). - Be responsible for systematically evaluating the progress and products of each supervised PS by: - o Regular review of casework through direct observation, review of records, or video/audio tapes. - o Monthly review of field hour logs. - o Co-signing all written records generated by the PS. - Completing a minimum of two formal evaluations of each PS's progress a semester: one in the middle of the semester and one at the end of the semester.
+A copy of the Assessment of Practicum Student Progress form is given in Appendix B of this handbook. - o Contact the US if any significant issues develop with the PS's assignment.